natenka/pyneng-book-en/docs/source/book/12_useful_modules/subprocess.rst

 Subprocess module allows you to create new processes.
 It can then connect to `standard input/output/error streams <http://xgu.ru/wiki/stdin>`__ and receive a return code.

-Subprocess can for example execute any Linux commands from the script.
-And depending on the situation get the output or just check that command has been performed correctly.
+Subprocess can for example execute any Linux commands from script.
+And depending on situation, get the output or just check that command has been performed correctly.

 .. note::
     In Python 3.5, syntax of subprocess module has changed.